Over the years, I’ve been asked about intuition and instinct. Which did I use during professional boxing matches? Or did I have both?

 Two people can have the same instincts but not the same experience.
 Thus, their intuitive faculties are not equal.
 The one with intuition ALWAYS has the advantage.

 Intuition is the more powerful of the two.
-It’s also more difficult to attain.
+It’s also more difficult to develop.

 Intuition Is Trained, Not Taught